Bus Speed Test

 How Accurate Is It?

-Accuracy can drop briefly when the bus passes under bridges, into tunnels, or between tall buildings that block the sky.
-The dial will recover within a few seconds once a clear view of the sky returns.
+Accuracy can dip for a moment when the bus passes under bridges, into tunnels, or between tall buildings that block the sky.
+The dial recovers within a few seconds once there's a clear view again, so a quick bus speed test stays reliable for most of your ride.